SUW 2000: History

 The SUW 2000 system was designed by Ryszard Suwalski.
 Suwalski, of PKP Cargo, developed the system between 1990 and 1992.
 Prototype wheelsets, bogies for passenger carriages and goods wagons, and gauge changer were produced in 1993.
 The wheelsets were manufactured by ZNTK Poznań.

 In October 2000 first regular passenger and freight trains started running between Poland and Lithuania.

 In June 2003 regular passenger trains started running between Poland and Ukraine.

 In 2008 SUW 2000 II, a development of the original SUW 2000, was presented.
 It introduced new bogie, improved gauge changer that is expected to last 20% longer, and electronic system checking and registering regauging and wheelset locking.

-In 2019 PKP acquired documentation and rights to the SUW 2000 patents and technology.
+In 2019, as the result of the bankruptcy and subsequent liquidation of ZNTK Poznań, PKP acquired documentation and rights to the SUW 2000 patents and technology.
 The system, renamed Polsuw, will be further developed in cooperation with Poznań University of Technology, one of the areas of work being the reduction of operating costs.